J.D. Academic Guidance

 In addition to the required first year curriculum, you are required:

-- in your second year (or second year or first semester of the third year for the class of 2013 and beyond), to successfully complete a course that fulfills the Professional Responsibility requirement -- see list of potential classes below
+- in your second year (or second year or first semester of the third year for the class of 2013 and beyond), to successfully complete a course that fulfills the Professional Responsibility requirement -- see the schedule of classes for potential classes

 - by the first semester of your 3L year, to successfully complete the Writing Requirement